List of commercial failures in video and arcade games: MadWorld

+Mario & Luigi: Bowser's Inside Story + Bowser Jr.'s Journey

+After the success of Mario & Luigi: Superstar Saga + Bowser's Minions, a remake of the first game in the Mario & Luigi series in 2017, Nintendo announced a remake of Mario & Luigi: Bowser's Inside Story in March 2018 in a similar vein of the previous remake with improved visuals, a remastered soundtrack, and an additional story in Bowser Jr.'s Journey.
+Upon release in January 2019, the game was a critical success though it got slightly worse reviews than the original.
+However, the game was a commercial failure, selling under 9,500 copies in its first week in Japan.
+Famitsu reported that the game had a lifetime total of 34,523 copies, making it one of the worst-selling Mario games since the Virtual Boy.
+The game's failure was attributed to being one of the last games on the Nintendo 3DS, with the Nintendo Switch having already been out for nearly two years.
+The game has also been credited with resulting in the bankruptcy of series developer AlphaDream.
+The next installment, Mario & Luigi: Brothership, was released in 2024, with some former AlphaDream employees having worked on the title.

 Marvel vs. Capcom: Infinite

 Marvel vs. Capcom: Infinite is the sixth main installment in Capcom's Marvel vs. Capcom series of fighting games that pits Capcom and Marvel's famous characters against each other.
 When the game was shown at E3 2017, some of the character designs were poorly received, particularly Chun-Li from Street Fighter and Dante from Devil May Cry.
 The game was also criticized for its lack of X-Men or Fantastic Four characters.
-Capcom projected that the game would sell two million units by December 31, 2017, but the game launched with a poor showing thanks to the game having a low-budget, which would cause Marvel vs. Capcom: Infinite to generate only half of the projected amount that Capcom gave.
+Capcom projected that the game would sell two million units by December 31, 2017, but the game launched with a poor showing thanks to the game having a low budget, which would cause Marvel vs. Capcom: Infinite to generate only half of the projected amount that Capcom gave.
 Marvel vs. Capcom: Infinite's failing would lead to cancellation of DLC, and its exclusion from tournaments such as Evo 2018, as well as Capcom being quiet surrounding the title.
 The title's failure was also in part due to the competition it received from Bandai Namco's Dragon Ball FighterZ which along with its massive name recognition, took influence from Infinite's two predecessors, Marvel vs. Capcom 2: New Age of Heroes and Ultimate Marvel vs. Capcom 3.